sanjay434343/Liri/README.md

 At Liri, we believe your music and data belong to you—and only you.

-- 🔒 **Local Storage Only** – All data stays on your device
+- 🔒 **Secure Storage** – Your downloaded music is stored safely on your device
-- 🔒 **No Analytics** – We don't track what you listen to
+- 🔒 **Transparent** – Open source code you can review anytime
-- 🔒 **Secure by Design** – No unnecessary permissions or data collection
+- 🔒 **Minimal Permissions** – We only request what's necessary
-- 🔒 **Open Source** – Audit our code anytime you want
+- 🔒 **No Unnecessary Tracking** – Your listening habits remain private

-*Your API keys, encryption methods, and database structures are never exposed or stored insecurely.*
+*Your credentials and personal data are handled securely and transparently.*

 ---